Medal of Honor: Allied Assault: Medal of Honor Allied Assault: War Chest

 The second compilation pack included the Medal of Honor: Allied Assault main game and the Medal of Honor: Allied Assault Spearhead and Medal of Honor: Allied Assault Breakthrough expansion packs.

 Medal of Honor: 10th Anniversary Bundle

 Allied Assault and its expansion packs are included in the Medal of Honor: 10th Anniversary Bundle, along with a CD containing some of the game's soundtrack, as well as the inclusion of the director's cut of Medal of Honor: Pacific Assault, and Medal of Honor: Airborne.

 Music

 The music for Allied Assault was composed by Michael Giacchino.
 The soundtrack was released on August 30, 2005, on iTunes and Amazon.
 The soundtrack consists of 5 tracks.
-In addition, Allied Assault re-used various soundtracks from the original Medal of Honor and Medal of Honor: Underground, which were also composed by Giacchino.
-For the expansion packs, music tracks from Medal of Honor: Frontline were re-used as well.
+In addition, Allied Assault reused various soundtracks from the original Medal of Honor and Medal of Honor: Underground, which were also composed by Giacchino.
+For the expansion packs, music tracks from Medal of Honor: Frontline were reused as well.